circleci/circleci-docs/jekyll/_cci2/vm-service-custom-images.md

 ---
 layout: classic-docs
-title: "Building your own VM-Service images"
+title: "Building Your own VM-Service Images"
 category: [administration]
 order: 12
-description: "Buildering your own VM-Service images with your depencies already installed"
+description: "Building your own VM-Service images with your dependencies already installed"
 ---

-This document outlines how to run and use your own VM-Service images so that you can save time rather than download the same dependencies over and over again.
+This document outlines how to run and use your own VM-Service images so that you can save time rather than downloading the same dependencies repeatedly.

 * TOC
 {:toc}

+## Prerequisites

+Associate the `circleci` user with the image you want to use as shown in the following example: `https://github.com/circleci/image-builder/blob/picard-vm-image/aws_user_data`

 ## Overview

-To build images you can ues this repo/branch:
+To build images, use the following repository branch:
 `https://github.com/circleci/image-builder/tree/picard-vm-image`

-You can run the following command `packer build aws-vm.json` after we fill in the required groups in `aws-vm.json`.
-It requires an access key/secret key to upload, but feel free to handle that process however you'd like.
-Also you'll probably want to restrict the ami_groups to only within your organization.
+Run the `packer build aws-vm.json` command after filling in the required groups in `aws-vm.json`.
+It requires an access key/secret key to upload.
+Handle the key/secret process according to the your requirements, but consider restricting the `ami_groups` to only within your organization.

-`https://www.packer.io/docs/builders/amazon-ebs.html#ami_groups` covers that more in depth and you can add whatever settings you would like to `https://github.com/circleci/image-builder/blob/picard-vm-image/provision.sh`

-A few quick notes: you can use whatever image you'd like.
-The only thing we require is that it has the circleci user associated with it
-ala: `https://github.com/circleci/image-builder/blob/picard-vm-image/`aws_user_data .
-That should cover how to build an image, if you have any questions please feel free to reach out.
+Refer to `https://www.packer.io/docs/builders/amazon-ebs.html#ami_groups` for more information and see `https://github.com/circleci/image-builder/blob/picard-vm-image/provision.sh` for details about settings.